nchenderson/elements-nonpar-stat/docs/04-multistat.md

 * The **Kruskal-Wallis** test can be though of as the nonparametric analogue of one-way analysis of variance (ANOVA).

-* For $K \geq 3$ groups, one-way ANOVA considers the analysis of data arising from the following model
+* For $K \geq 3$ groups, one-way ANOVA considers the analysis of observations arising from the following model
 \begin{equation}
 Y_{kj} = \mu_{k} + \varepsilon_{kj}, \qquad j=1,\ldots, n_{k}; k=1,\ldots,K